Camillus "Demo Knife" Review

 Soldier and Marine proof and almost indestructible.

-The Demo Knife was not refined in its craftsmanship and was not meant to be.
+The Demo Knife was not refined in its craftsmanship or meant to be.
 If you are looking for a more refined knife.
 Look for a vintage Victorinox Soldier, Pioneer, or a modern Pioneer Alox.
 The Victorinox has the same tools as the Demo knife.
 The craftsmanship is what you expect from the Swiss knife maker.
 I had a vintage Pioneer, which would have been my go-to knife over the Demo knife.

 Conclusion-